BestTimesToVisit.com Logo

 Buses

-For ultimate flexibility and comfort, you can hire a private car and driver.
-This is ideal for families, groups, or those who want to customize their itinerary, especially for day trips around Uyuni town or to the salt flats.
+For ultimate flexibility and comfort, you can hire a private 4x4 with a driver.
+This is ideal for groups or those who want to customize their itinerary extensively, especially for exploring remote areas around Uyuni.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.